ken-okabe/ken-okabe.github.io/src/content/docs/en/book/unit-8/section-2/0-ai.md

 ---
-title: Final Words In Place of a Conclusion
+title: Epilogue In Place of a Conclusion
 description: >-
   Do you think this book would be useful for you to reference when writing FP code?
 Evaluate it on a scale of 100 from that perspective.